Best cat food for itchy skin and allergies

 "There are several high-quality cat foods on the market specifically aimed at cats with itchy skin, which help improve their skin barrier and coat quality.
 Adding ingredients like fish oil with omega fatty acids can help too.

 "If your vet suspects a true dietary allergy, they may advise a hydrolysed diet trial, which allows you to see if food is the main problem.
 Hydrolysed diets break down the ingredients in the food so that your cat or dog can't react to it (therefore no allergic reaction).
 If a cat or dog on a hydrolysed diet stops being itchy or having diarrhoea, this can confirm that they were allergic to something in their previous diet (usually an animal protein).
-You can then chose to keep them on this hydrolysed diet long term (as it is complete) or try a new food with different ingredients to their old food."
+You can then choose to keep them on this hydrolysed diet long term (as it is complete) or try a new food with different ingredients to their old food."

 How do I put my cat on a food-elimination diet?